rolandlegrand/openpublishing/thewholeflow.md

 - Organise your thoughts using mindmapping.
 There are lots of tools, I like to use MindMeister.
 The added benefit is that, in a later stage, you can turn your mindmap into a collaborative map, asking others to help you.
 There are free alternatives for online mindmapping but they won’t all allow for collaborative mindmapping.

+- Organize your concepts: build a lexicon.

 - Head over to social media such as Twitter and Facebook to listen.
 Organize relevant people in Twitter lists, search for hashtags.
 Other interesting places for in-depth discussions are Reddit and Quora, and for each subject you’ll find specialized forums.